top of page

 Air-borne continuity when towers/fiber fail

-A Simple TCO Frame (Boards Can Use It Tomorrow)
+A Simple TCO Framework for Immediate Use

-Interpretation: if the five-year cost of the HAPS is lower than the five-year cost of the ground sites you avoided, the hybrid wins—and you gain time-to-service and disaster resilience.
+Interpretation: If the five-year cost of the HAPS is lower than the five-year cost of the ground sites you avoided, the hybrid model wins.
+This approach also provides faster time-to-service and improved disaster resilience.
+(Run this with your actual numbers; many teams are surprised at how few avoided sites it takes to break even.)

 1. Umbrella-and-Infill